TurboGears/tg2docs/docs/cookbook/streaming.rst

 Reading from Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When reading from the database the only required action is to remove
-the session at the end of your generator when you don't need it anymore.

-Apart from that the database will be available as usual:
+Since version 2.3 is is possible to read from the database as usual:

 .. code-block:: python